 Support.
-Cloud Discovery Service is an experimental product.
-As such, it is not officially supported, however, we do offer support through the RTI Community Forum where fellow users and RTI engineers can help you.
+Cloud Discovery Service is an experimental product, prior to the Connext 6.1 release.
+As such, we do offer support using the earlier version through the RTI Community Forum where fellow users and RTI engineers can help you.

 Feedback.
 We'd love your feedback!
 Please visit the RTI Community Forum to provide feedback on Cloud Discovery Service.

 Which platform(s) is it available on?
 For information regarding supported platforms and compatibility, please see the Release Notes.